usnistgov/fipy/documentation/USAGE.rst

     processor 2 of 3 :: processor 2 of 3 :: processor 2 of 3 :: 10 cells on processor 0 of 1
     [my.machine.com:69813] WARNING: There were 4 Windows created but not freed.

-indicates :term:`mpi4py` is properly communicating with :ref:`MPI` and is running in parallel, but that :ref:`TRILINOS` is not, and is running three separate serial environments.
+indicates :term:`mpi4py` is properly communicating with :term:`MPI` and is running in parallel, but that :ref:`TRILINOS` is not, and is running three separate serial environments.
 As a result, :term:`FiPy` is limited to three separate serial operations, too.
-In this instance, the problem is that although :ref:`TRILINOS` was compiled with :ref:`MPI` enabled, it was compiled against a different :ref:`MPI` library than is currently available (and which :term:`mpi4py` was compiled against).
-The solution is to rebuild :ref:`TRILINOS` against the active :ref:`MPI` libraries.
+In this instance, the problem is that although :ref:`TRILINOS` was compiled with :term:`MPI` enabled, it was compiled against a different :term:`MPI` library than is currently available (and which :term:`mpi4py` was compiled against).
+The solution is to rebuild :ref:`TRILINOS` against the active :term:`MPI` libraries.

 When solving in parallel, :term:`FiPy` essentially breaks the problem up into separate sub-domains and solves them (somewhat) independently.